You can quickly navigate to the project settings from the project icon menu: click the More.. button and choose Settings from the drop-down list.

 Translation upvoting: allows users to vote for translation versions.
 The top voted translation is applied until the review takes place.
 Note: this option is available from the Essential plan and above.

-Auto toggle Unverified: when someone changes the the base language value, all translations are automatically marked as not verified.
+Auto toggle Unverified: when someone changes the base language value, all translations are automatically marked as not verified.

 Per-platform key names: turn on to use different key names for the different platforms.